alessandrocarrese/circadian-hacks/papers/07_scone_melanopsin_hunger_dopamine.md

 - **Melanopsin-containing ipRGCs**: Peak sensitivity ~480nm, non-visual functions including circadian entrainment, pupillary response, and hypothalamic signaling
 - **M-cones and L-cones**: Longer wavelength sensitivity, primarily visual function

-The spectral composition of light—specifically the ratio of shorter to longer wavelengths within the blue-cyan range—determines the relative activation of these systems and consequently influences both visual processing and systemic physiology.
+The spectral composition of light-specifically the ratio of shorter to longer wavelengths within the blue-cyan range-determines the relative activation of these systems and consequently influences both visual processing and systemic physiology.

 ### 1.2 The Dopamine Connection